LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 return False
 ```

-The definition and rationale for the `isCertificateGenerated` function is part of [LIP "Introduce unlocking condition for incentivizing certificate generation"][LIP-incentivizeCertificateGeneration].
-The `hasWaited` and `isPunished` functions are defined below and are rationalized in [LIP 0023][LIP-0023-unlockRationale] and [LIP 0024][LIP-0024-rationale] respectively.
+The definition and rationale for the `isCertificateGenerated` function is part of [LIP "Introduce unlocking condition for incentivizing certificate generation"][research:introduce-unlocking].
+The `hasWaited` and `isPunished` functions are defined below and are rationalized in [LIP 0023][lip-0023#explicit-unlock-mechanism] and [LIP 0024][lip-0024#rationale] respectively.
 Both functions have the following input parameters:

 * `unlockObject`: an object with properties `delegateAddress` (the address of the previously voted delegate), `amount` (the unvote amount) and `unvoteHeight` (the height of the unvote).
 * `senderAddress`: 20-byte address of the user sending the unlock transaction.